-- Occasional contamination is possible at all processing stages, e.g. from lubricants, compressed air or use of processing aids (e.g. defoaming agents) or from the processing environment (e.g. dust control agents). - Occasional contamination is possible in the case of damages/accidents, or inappropriate use of processing aids throughout the chain.
-Substances present may introduce MOSH/MOAH and/or MOSH analogues while analytical separation and unique identification of sources is not possible.
+Systematic introduction is possible at all processing stages, e.g. from lubricants, compressed air or use of processing aids (e.g. defoaming agents) or from the processing environment (e.g. dust control agents).
+Sporadic introduction is possible in the case of damages/accidents or misuse of processing aids; substances present may introduce MOSH/MOAH and/or MOSH analogues while analytical separation and unique identification of sources is possible.